Frequently Asked Questions

 We run our swim technique courses in six weeks blocks and the new one starts straight after the previous (subject to Christmas and club events).
 It sells out very quickly so if you are interested keep your eyes peeled for the advertisement.
 We do not run a waiting list for the course, it is operated on a first come first served basis.
 As stated elsewhere in these FAQs, you can take part as a member or a non-member.

 Can I participate as an absolute beginner?
 Do I need to be able to swim/cycle/run a minimum distance or speed?

-- Yes.
-There’s no need to feel intimidated, we have a wide range of athletes in the club who have different motivations for taking part.
+- Yes you can participate as a beginner!
+There is no need to feel intimidated, we have a wide range of athletes in the club who have different motivations for taking part.
 Our coached sessions are all an hour in duration so you will need to be comfortable training for this length of time, although they are not usually completely continuous and you will have opportunities to rest if you need to.
 Our coaches design sessions to be adaptable to suit your fitness levels, for example run sessions normally take the form of short laps and the number of laps you complete depends on the pace you choose to run.
 Likewise, we operate a higher-volume and lower-volume lane in our swim sessions so that you can swim with similarly-paced athletes.
 Unless you have raced or tested your swim speed recently, judging your swim fitness can be quite subjective — don’t be too hard on yourself!

 Do I need to take part in all three disciplines?
-What if I’m focussed on duathlon or I have an injury that means I can only swim and bike?
+What if I’m focused on duathlon or I have an injury that means I can’t do one or more disciplines?